zookz/cordova-plugin-health/README.md

 Note: units of measurements are fixed !

-The value for each data type can be of different types, see examples below:
+Returned objects can be of different types, see examples below:

 | data type      | value                             |
 |----------------|-----------------------------------|